-A heartfelt and at times heartbreaking slice of Americana, "All American Music" is a musical road trip filled with bittersweet, soulful traveling songs written, sung and performed by Reno, who last year took Best Song honors at the San Diego Songwriters Guild Awards, and whose songs have been featued on NBC network television shows and in upcoming flms.
+A heartfelt and at times heartbreaking slice of Americana, "All American Music" is filled with bittersweet, soulful traveling songs written, sung and performed by Reno, who last year took Best Song honors at the San Diego Songwriters Guild Awards.
+His songs have been featured on NBC network television shows and in upcoming films.

-The record was co-produced by Reno and veteran musician-producer Josquin Des Pres (Bernie Taupin, Young Dubliners) and engineered by Grammy nominee Bernie Torelli.
+The new record was co-produced by Reno and veteran musician-producer Josquin Des Pres (Bernie Taupin, Young Dubliners) and engineered by Grammy nominee Bernie Torelli.
 Reno, by day an internationally known journalist with Newsweek, has seen his music career blossom the last few years.
 His last three independent releases, "My Side of Paradise" (2000), "Reunion" (2001), and "Favorite One" (2002) were each well received and met with critical acclaim and are still selling well nationally.

 Lyndon Stambler, author of The Folk and Blues Encyclopedia and a veteran correspondent with People magazine, says of Reno's new release, "I recommend listening to 'All American Music' on a car stereo because it works best as a road album.
 This is Reno's world and it's deceptively simple, just as you'd expect from an Iowa boy who moved West.
 He never lost that shrewd Midwestern wit.
 There's a sweetness about this album, but it rocks.
 Reno lifts our spirits with his beautiful melodies and lyrics.
 His songs, which are about living, loving, longing, surviving, laughing, and crying, are well-crafted.
 Some would call this record heart felt.
 I'd call it gut felt.
 'All American Music' gets an A."